 Independent Housing Outcomes

-DBHDS and its state, regional and local partners have been working collaboratively to increase the number of housing options available to people in the DOJ target population.
-Please click here for an update related to the number of people in the target population that are living in their own homes.
+DBHDS and its state, regional and local partners have been working collaboratively to increase the number of housing options available to people in the Settlement Agreement population.
+Please click here for an update related to the number of people in the settlement agreement population that are living in their own homes.

-Housing Choice Voucher Admissions Preference for the DOJ Target Population
+Housing Choice Voucher Admissions Preference for the Settlement Agreement Population

-DBHDS continues to accept referrals from intellectual disability (ID) or developmental disability (DD) Support Coordinators, Community Integration Managers or Centers for Independent Living staff for individuals in the target population that would like to live in their own rental housing with appropriate supports.
+DBHDS continues to accept referrals from DD Support Coordinators and Private Case Managers (must contract with a CSB) for individuals in the target population that would like to live in their own rental housing with appropriate supports.
 DBHDS maintains a referral list for housing choice vouchers and eligible individuals are moved up on the list as referrals are made to Virginia Housing Development Authority (VHDA) and other local housing choice voucher programs.
 If an individual’s name comes to the top of the list and he or she decides not to utilize the voucher, his or her name will be removed from the referral list and a new referral must be submitted in order for the individual’s name to be placed back on the list.